Leontyne Price: Early recitals, concert performances, and other public events

-When Price left the production of Porgy and Bess in 1954 she did so with the intent of focusing on her work as a concert and oratorio singer.
+When Price left the production of Porgy and Bess in 1954, she did so with the intent of focusing on her work as a concert and oratorio singer.
 While she loved opera and had interest in an opera career, at that time she believed that racial prejudice would make it impossible for her to have a career on the opera stage.
 Additionally, she was offered a contract with Columbia Artists Management in 1953; and André Mertens, her talent manager at Columbia, was able to keep her busy on the concert and recital stage.

 Price already had years of experience in professional concert engagements which began during her studies at Juilliard.
-In August 1949 she gave a concert at the Alamo Theatre in Jacksonville, Alabama.
-Sponsored by Boyd Campbell, a wealthy businessman in Jacksonville, the concert was attended by many prominent citizens of that city.
-The review in The Clarion-Ledger was glowing, with the critic stating "it was the best voice heard in the Capitol City in many years".
+In August 1949 she gave a concert at the Alamo Theatre in Jackson, Mississippi.
+Sponsored by Boyd Campbell, a wealthy businessman in Jackson, the concert was attended by many prominent citizens of that city.
+The review in The Clarion-Ledger was glowing, with the critic stating, "it was the best voice heard in the Capitol City in many years".
 As with many of her early recitals, Price was accompanied by Mrs. Chisholm at the piano.
 Another one of Price's early recitals that received press attention was a 1950 recital she gave with Mrs. Chisholm at Sweet Briar College in Virginia.
 Mrs. Chisholm also performed with Price in 1950 recitals she gave in Meridian, Mississippi and Mobile, Alabama.

-In April 1953 she performed in a concert dedicated to composer Henri Sauguet that was presented at the Museum of Modern Art under the auspices of the International Society for Contemporary Music in which she performed his song cycle La Voyante with a small orchestra.
+In April 1953 Price performed in a concert dedicated to composer Henri Sauguet that was presented at the Museum of Modern Art under the auspices of the International Society for Contemporary Music in which she performed his song cycle La Voyante with a small orchestra.
 In October 1953, she sang in a recital at the Library of Congress with Barber at the piano.
 The program included the world premiere of his song cycle Hermit Songs.
 She and Barber performed this song cycle again at the Twentieth Century Music Conference in Rome, Italy on April 14, 1954 at the Conservatorio Santa Cecilia, the South Mountain Music Festival in Massachusetts in July 1954, and for her first recital appearance in New York at The Town Hall on November 14, 1954.
 It was also one of the first works she recorded for Columbia Records; appearing on Columbia's five disc "Modern American Music Series" in 1955 which featured mainly performers from American conservatories like the Juilliard School.
 She received international press coverage for her performance of the cycle in Rome, with Wayland Young of London's The Observer stating the following in his review: "The voice had it: song cycles by Prokoviev, Britten, and Barber were all true songs, a spontaneous combustion of music round the words.
 The last, Barber's "Hermit Songs", brought the house down.
 They were sung by that very great soprano, the negress Leontyne Price, who can fill the hall with her voice or lay it privately in your lap as she likes."